 WRITING/GRAMMAR: We will continue to work on our creative writing skills, as well as the 6 Traits of Writing, and other writing activities around sentence and paragraph structure, and using basic grammar correctly in our writing.
 We will also continue to work on our Grammar, as well as, our Handwriting cursive skills each week.

 SPELLING: 5th grade began our year from the Rebecca Sitton Spelling Program book, where we access each week on a new spelling list of words, and learn about a new word skill as well.
 Students are not only graded on these weekly assessments, but also on how well they use these words in their daily written work.
-(Proofreading is highly encouraged!) *We will then transition into spelling words from our Worldly Wise weekly lesson on-line.
+(Proofreading is highly encouraged!) *We will then transition into spelling words from our Worldly Wise weekly lesson.

 Here’s to a positive and most productive year together again in 2018.
 I wish to thank you for all that you do for your child’s educational journey.
 Since you are their primary teachers, I’m honored to be on the same team!